Bekir Sıtkı Erdoğan

 Bekir Sıtkı Erdoğan (1926 – August 24, 2014) was a Turkish poet and songwriter.

 He graduated in 1948 from a military college and served as a regimental officer.
-Later he graduated from the Faculty of Linguistics, History and Geography and taught literature at the Turkish Naval High School, the German Deutsche Schule and Marmara College.
+Later he graduated from the Faculty of Linguistics, History and Geography and taught literature at the Turkish Naval High School, Deutsche Schule Istanbul and Marmara College.

 Career

 Erdoğan has written folk poetry in syllabic metric and aruz.
 He used Turkish lyrics in a number of songs.
 His Ruba'ic poems were published by Hisar.

 He wrote the lyrics for the 50th anniversary of the Turkish Republic; "Cumhuriyetin 50.
 Yıl Marşı".
 The musical was organized by Necil Kazım Akses.